HP: Voters in 3 panchayats in Kinnaur district boycott bypoll to Mandi LS seat | Politics

 Villagers in three panchayats in Himachal Pradesh's Kinnaur district boycotted the bypoll to the Mandi Lok Sabha seat on Saturday in protest against the construction of a hydro-electric project, which they claimed will adversely affect the environment.

-There are 1,080 voters in Rarang panchayat, over 500 voters in Jangi panchayat and over 298 voters in Aakpa panchayat.
+There are 1,080 voters in Rarang panchayat, over 500 voters in Jangi panchayat and over 298 voters in Aakpa panchayat in Kinnaur district.

-The decision to boycott the bypoll was taken to protest the construction of the Jangi Thopan Powari Hydro-Electric Project, villagers said and claimed that the project will adversely affect the environment of the area.
+Rampur Sub Divisional Magistrate and Assistant Returning Officer Yadvender Pal told PTI that not even a single voter cast their vote in Runupu, Khori and Sharan polling stations, while only six exercised their franchise at the Jarashi polling station in Shimla district On the boycott of the bypoll by the three panchayats, villagers said the decision was taken to protest the construction of the Jangi Thopan Powari Hydro-Electric Project and claimed that the project will adversely affect the environment of the area.

 The villagers said that four people cast their vote at Rarang panchayat's Aryan polling station.
 But they are not ''permanent residents'' of the area, they claimed.

-Members of the Dafla Sports Club in Kanam village also did not cast their vote in support of the three panchayats boycott call, the villagers said.
+Members of the Dafla Sports Club in Kanam village also did not cast their vote in support of the three panchayats boycott call, the villagers said from the three panchayats of Kinnaur district said.

+In Shimla district, none of the 268 voters of Runupu polling station in Runupu village of Kinnu panchayat, 204 voters of Khori polling station in Kungal Balti panchayat and 265 voters of Sharan polling station in Naren panchayat cast their votes.
+Only six of total 166 voters at Jarashi polling station in Sharan panchayat cast their votes.
+Villagers, who are voters of these polling stations, said that they had demanded several times from the government to improve the condition of roads.

+The demand was never met, and with no other choice left, the decision to boycott the bypoll was taken, they said.

 The Mandi seat fell vacant after the death of BJP MP Ram Swaroop Sharma.
 He was found dead at his official residence in Delhi on March 17.